 Quantizing a signal requires that the signal be rounded off to the nearest quantized voltage level.
-This is equivalent to adding "quantization noise."
-For some applications the ratio of signal power to the power of this quantization noise is a useful specification.
-This quantization signal-to-noise ratio (SNR) for a full-scale sine wave input is $1.76 + 6n \text{ dB}^1$ .
-If the quantization SNR is known then this equation can be solved for the effective number of bits (ENOB), n.
+Rounding has the same effect as adding a "quantization noise" error to each sample.
+For some applications, the ratio of signal power to the power of this quantization noise is a useful specification.
+This quantization signal-to-noise ratio (SNR) for a fullscale sine wave input is $1.76 + 6n \text{ dB}^1$ .

-Exercise 4: A signal-to-noise power ratio of about 48 dB is considered good enough for speech communication.
+Exercise 4: A signal-to-noise power ratio of about 48 dB is considered "good enough" for speech communication.
 Approximately how many bits per sample are required to obtain this quantization SNR?

 Exercise 5: When quantizing a full-scale sine wave, what quantization SNR would be achieved with a resolution of 12 bits?
 What if the signal's voltage range was only half of the full-scale range?